abrasive/shairport/README.md

 `$ make`

 If you run `$sudo make install`, `shairport` will be installed along with an initscript which will automatically launch it at startup.
-The settings used are the most basic defaults, so you will want to edit the file `/etc/init.d/shairport` to give the service a name, use a different card, use the hardware mixer and volume control, etc.
+The settings used are the most basic defaults, so you will want to edit the file `/etc/init.d/shairport` to give the service a name, use a different card, use the hardware mixer and volume control, etc. -- there are some examples in the file.

 Examples
 --------